 "Off Anegada it can either be dead or on fire with the ability to release 4 to 5 fish in a day," explains Capt.
 Kevin Haddox, who helmed Free Spool to win the BVI Open held August 14 and 15 out of the Bitter End Yacht Club in Virgin Gorda.
 "We found a spot up there that's proven consistent for us.
 We had a good day."

-, starting at , enjoy Cheese Burgers in Paradise.
+On Tuesday, starting at 7:00 p.m., enjoy Cheese Burgers in Paradise.
 The Boy Scouts invite visitors and locals alike to their cookout at Camp Wahoo, located under the AYH tents.
 Tickets are available as a donation to the V.I.
 Council, Boy Scout of America.

 Started by Chuck Senf back in 1972 – and nicknamed The Boy Scout Tournament since a portion of the proceeds have always benefited the VI Council of the Boy Scouts of America, one of Senf’s favorite charities – the ABMT has evolved into the competitive saltwater sports fishing events in the world.
 It’s one of legs of the prestigious Bermuda Triangle Series and Spanish Main Series.